Xieloveme520/hello-world/README.md

 # hello-world
 This is the repository I use to practice GitHub
-The frist sentsence is "hello,whorld!"
+The first sentsence is "hello,world!"